US rocked by 3 mass shootings during Easter weekend; 2 dead

 HAMPTON, S.C.
 (AP) — Authorities in South Carolina say they are investigating shooting at a club in Hampton County early Sunday that left at least nine people injured.
 It was the third mass shooting in the U.S. over the Easter holiday weekend.

+The three shootings in South Carolina and Pittsburgh left two minors dead and at least 31 people injured.

-The State Law Enforcement Division said in an email there were no reported fatalities in the early shooting at the club in Hampton County.
+South Carolina's State Law Enforcement Division, which is investigating, said in an email there were no reported fatalities in the early shooting at the Cara's Lounge in Hampton County.
 No information was immediately available on the severity of the injuries.
-The SLED says it was asked to investigate by the Hampton County Sheriff’s Office.
 Hampton County is roughly 80 miles (about 129 kilometers) west of Charleston.
+A phone call to the nightclub was not answered.

 People are also reading…